Safer public Transport systems Post-COVID-19 lock down in Bengaluru city

 - 71 % of the respondents were users of public transport and 29% of the respondents were non-public transport users

-- 50% of the respondents who were using public transport prior to lockdown will not use public transport for at least three months once lockdown is relaxed.
+- 50% of the respondents who were using public transport prior to lockdown will not use public transport for at least three months once the lockdown is relaxed.
 Of this 36% are not planning to shift to public transport any time soon.

 - The public transport usage preferences post lifting of lockdown for males and females were largely similar in nature.